The question that all prospective customers want to know, but few businesses actually advertise

 - For scheduled collections where we provide a secure waste console, the pricing depends on the number of consoles required, the location of the console and frequency of collection.
-A typical price is £22.50 for a single console with a four-weekly collection, £27.50 for two consoles etc, with lower monthly contract pricing for less frequent collections.
+A typical price is £22.50 (£20 monthly if paid by direct debit) for a single console with a four-weekly collection, £27.50 for two consoles etc, with lower monthly contract pricing for less frequent collections.

 - For ad-hoc or on-demand collections of loose sacks we have a small minimum collection charge of £15.00, which covers up to three sacks/boxes.
 Four to ten sacks/boxes are £3.95 each, with additional items £2.00 each.

 - For collections over 40 sacks/boxes please call us on 029 2130 3717 and we will quote you depending on volume.

 Can you get cheaper?
 Maybe, although we don’t have evidence of this.
 Will those companies be ISO 9001 (quality standards) and ISO 14001 (environmental standards) and BS EN 15713 (secure waste destruction standards)?
 Probably not – and it is these quality standards that give you peace of mind that our service is secure, trustworthy and excellent.